-6.4 Association mapping of seed-related traits and scanning for the candidate genes the kinship matrix were added as confounding factors.
+6.4 Association mapping of seed-related traits and scanning for the candidate genes trait, the first five principal components as well as the kinship matrix were added as confounding factors.
 Additionally, information on the collection was also added as a covariate as it significantly affected the distribution of all three traits.

-As the information on the genotypes and phenotypes were collected, an association mapping of husk and seed areas as well as the seed-to-husk ratio was performed.
+As the information on the genotypes and phenotypes were collected, an association mapping of husk and seed areas as well as the seed-to-husk ratio was performed to find preliminary association mapping results.
 To do so, a compressed mixed linear model approach was applied within the TASSEL software.
-For each trait, the first five principal components as well as
+For each